darioza/Container-Level-Auditing-eBPF/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements

 This project was supported by The São Paulo Research Foundation (FAPESP), grant number 2020/05152-7, under the PROFISSA project.